 As soon as you grind your walnuts and mix them with flour, just add all the rest of the stuff, and mix it all together.
 You can use instant coffee with water, to make liquid coffee, but I prefer real freshly ground coffee, espresso style, diluted with water.

 Now get your kids involved to roll little dough balls, about one inch, and plop them on a lightly misted baking sheet about two inches apart.
 Press your thumb in the middle of each ball and have the kids drop coffee beans into indentations.
 If you don’t have coffee beans, walnut pieces will do fine.

-By the time you make yourself a cup of coffee, your nutty, crumbly, light and healtful cookies will be ready.
+By the time you make yourself a cup of coffee, your nutty, crumbly, light and healthful cookies will be ready.
 I think I’ve made the right choice!

 - 1 cup ground walnuts